mouna-1603/trees/README.md

 # trees
-trees are green in colour
+trees are green in colour they give us oxgen